square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 });
 ```

+The following [middleware functions](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:

+- `checkLoginStatus` verifies that the customer is logged in
+- `checkCardOwner` verified that the card being accessed belongs to the logged-in customer

 **Note:** Gift cards have different maximum amount limits based on the currency of your seller account.
 You will not able to pay successfully if a card has reached its limit.
-In this app we prevent this error from the frontend.
+In this app, we prevent this error from the frontend.

-The following [middleware](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_gift-cards/util/middleware.js) are executed to verify permissions:

-- `checkLoginStatus` verifies that the customer is logged in
-- `checkCardOwner` verified that the card being accessed belongs to the logged in customer